-From Paul Tevis.
-[Link]
+From Paul Tevis. [

 Elizabeth Dunn, Daniel Gilbert, and Timothy Wilson have the best research paper title ever: If Money Doesn’t Make You Happy Then You Probably Aren’t Spending It Right.